'The Brady Bunch:' Little Known Facts About the Family Sitcom

 Casting the kids was a longer and more complex process -- in all, 464 boys and girls auditioned to play Marcia, Jan, Cindy, Greg, Peter, and Bobby.

-He also wanted each of the children to match the hair of their parent.
+For plausibility, Schwartz wanted each of the children to have hair that matched that of their TV parent.
 This meant each of the girls would be blonde, and each of the boys, brunette.
 Susan Olsen, who played Cindy Brady, apparently did not have hair blonde enough for Schwartz.
 Her hair was regularly bleached until it started falling out during the second season.

 The Brady children each had their own behind-the-scenes secrets as well.
 The actors who portrayed the kids were not happy with their wardrobe choices and often requested more fashionable clothes for the characters they played.
 In the end, Schwartz refused to provide anything different, as he wanted the show to be seen as “timeless”.

 Most of the children wore braces while filming the show, specifically Susan Olsen (Cindy Brady), Eve Plumb (Jan Brady), Maureen McCormick (Marcia Brady), and Mike Lookinland (Bobby Brady).
 Barry Williams (Greg Brady) actually did his own surfing for a few episodes that were filmed in Hawaii.
 Cindy Brady, played by Susan Olsen, had a lisp in real life.
 She saw a speech therapist until she was 19 and eventually had corrective surgery for her lazy “s”.